 This is the third (1971 and 1985) and most extensive trade agreement signed between Israel and the EC/EU, emphasizing that more than half of all Israeli exports are to Europe.
 Virtually every conceivable area of sharing and exchange is noted in the agreement.

-In the midst of severe Palestinian-Israeli clashes, the Report concluded as had many previous investigations that the two communities feared, disdained, and wanted to live separately from one another.
-From the report flowed the EU, UN, US, commitment to a two-state solution suggested in the 2003 Road Map for Peace.
+In the midst of severe Palestinian-Israeli clashes, a committee led by former U.S. Sen. George Mitchell concludes, as had many previous investigations, that the two communities fear and want to live separately from each other.
+From the report flows the EU-U.N.-U.S. commitment to a two-state solution suggested in the 2003 Roadmap for Peace.

 CIA Director George Tenet proposes a cease-fire to stop vicious Palestinian-Israeli violence that carries on for four more years.
 The plan seeks to restore Palestinian-Israeli security cooperation, end incitement, arrest militants and establish mechanisms for accountability through the U.S.

-This is the first UN resolution to call for “two States, Israel and Palestine, to live side by side within secure and recognized borders.”
+This is the first U.N. resolution to call for “two States, Israel and Palestine, to live side by side within secure and recognized borders.”

 President Bush castigates PLO leader Arafat for support of terrorism and condemns Palestinian groups that “seek Israel’s destruction.”
 He also suggests that Israel economically support a viable Palestinian state.